 Dota Underlords is a Spin-Off of Dota 2 by Valve.
 It is based on the popular Dota 2 custom game, Dota Auto Chess, and is an attempt at creating a stand-alone version of the mod (which, funny enough, is almost the same origin story as Dota 2, which started as a popular custom game in Warcraft 3).
 The game is free-to-play and available on Steam, Android, and iOS, with full cross-play and shared progress between all platforms.
 It was first released in a closed beta for owners of the Dota 2 2019 Battle Pass on June 15, 2019, with a free-to-play open beta following on the 20th.
+The game finally launched its first season on February 25, 2020.

 In the Wretched Hive of White Spire, order was kept in place by Momma Eeb.
 Once she was murdered, chaos ensued as all sorts of criminal organizations scrambled for control of the city.
 Players take the role of an Underlord, a gangster who hires a crew composed of Dota 2's heroes to fight alongside them in order to wage war against other contenders for the position of White Spire's boss.